 Pianist Kamil Piotrowicz (PL, 1992) was nominated for the Fryderyk 2017 Award for his second album ‘Popular Music’ with the Kamil Piotrowicz Sextet.
 After finishing his bachelors at the Academy of Music in Gdańsk, he moved to Copenhagen where he completed a masters degree at the RMC.
 He was awarded with several prizes including the ‘Young Creator of Culture’ of the city of Gdańsk and the West-Pomeranian "Pro Arte" Cultural Award, and is composer and pianist for the Kamil Piotrowicz Sextet, Richard Limes, Wojtczak/Piotrowicz Plastic Poetry, HAŁVVA, Minim Experiment, Piotrowicz/Omino/Karch and Il Mare Mi Dice Le Cose.
 Kamil performed all over Europe and his approach to the piano is characterised by meticulous technique, virtuosity and immersive sensibility.

 Bassist Stan Callewaert (BE, 1995) moved to Copenhagen in 2016 to study Music Performance at the RMC after finishing a master’s degree in jazz at the Royal Conservatory of Antwerp.
-With Belgian trio Donder, he released three albums, won the STORM! contest in 2017 and toured extensively in- and outside of Belgium.
-Stan shared the stage with the likes of Randy Peterson, Kresten Osgood and Lars Greve, and can be recognized by his rather unconventional, textural approach to the double bass.
-In 2019, he will release his first solo double bass album.
+With Belgian trio Donder, he released four albums, won the STORM! contest in 2017 and Jong Jazztalent Gent 2019 and toured extensively in- and outside of Belgium.
+Currently Stan is based in Oslo.
+Over the years he shared the stage with the likes of Randy Peterson, Kresten Osgood, Sigbjørn Apeland and Lars Greve, and can be recognized by his rather unconventional, textural approach to the double bass.

 all photo’s are courtesy of Hania Podladowska ©